 Bring a teaching artist into your classroom to screen and discuss a film that relates to your subject area.

 Give your students a leg up on their video projects with editing tutorials, screenwriting basics, and story idea generation.

 TO SET UP A SESSION OR FOR MORE INFORMATION, PLEASE EMAIL TESS MCHAFFIE, PROJECT MANAGER, OR CALL 707.893.7150.

-Students with consistent access the arts have higher GPAs, higher standardized test scores, and lower dropout rates.
+Students with consistent access to the arts have higher GPAs, higher standardized test scores, and lower dropout rates.
 (Americans for the Arts)

 Media Arts Education fosters self-directed learning and ultimately, the full range of 21st-century skills.
 Students are prepared to be effective communicators, creative problem-solvers, collaborators and lifelong learners, as well as for college and career.
 (Center for Media Literacy)

-As part of Career Technical Education (CTE), standards for Career Ready Practice describe the fundamental knowledge and skills that students need to prepare for transition to postsecondary education, career training, or the workforce.
+As part of Career Technical Education (CTE), standards for Career Ready Practice describe the fundamental knowledge and skills that students need to prepare for the transition to postsecondary education, career training, or the workforce.
 These include the ability to communicate clearly, effectively, and with reason and the ability to apply technology to enhance productivity.
 (California Department of Education)

 Many public schools in Northern Sonoma County – as well as rural districts across the country – do not offer digital media classes.
 Student populations are too small to warrant the addition of another elective of this type, or students are not able to elect these classes and fulfill their primary educational requirements.
 AVFilm fills the gap!